San Francisco Intensive Study Group —

 Betsy Kassoff, Ph.D., is a licensed clinical psychologist in San Francisco.
 She was the Clinical Director of Operation Concern, a GLBT outpatient counseling clinic, and the Department Chair of the Feminist Psychology MA program at New College of California.
 Dr. Kassoff sees individuals and couples from diverse backgrounds in her private practice, provides consultation, supervises, teaches, and writes on the intersection of relational psychoanalysis and gender.
 She is an advanced candidate at PINC.

 Era A. Loewenstein, Ph.D., is an adult, adolescent, and child psychoanalyst and a training and supervising analyst at SFCP.
-Dr. Loewenstein teaches at SFCP, NCSPP, and Access Institute and is in private practice in San Francisco.
-She presents locally and nationally on a variety of topics, including perversion and trauma.
-Her most recent paper, “Dystopian Narratives: Encounters with the Perverse Sadomasochistic Universe,” is currently in press.
+Era is on the faculty of SFCP, NCSPP, and Access Institute.
+Her most recent article, “Dystopian Narratives: Encounters with the Perverse Sadomasochistic Universe,” was published in The Psychoanalytic Inquiry in 2017.

 Drew Tillotson, Psy.D., is past-president of PINC and NCSPP, co-chair of the North American Psychoanalytic Confederation (NAPsaC), and sits on the IPA’s Committee on Education and Oversight.
 He has published on masculinity, aging, and intercultural phenomena; teaches widely in the Bay Area; and is in private practice in San Francisco.